 Research has shown that country radio developed this rotation practice in the 1960s as a way to structure their airplay time as a result of a pre-existing gender imbalance in the industry.
 But this ultimately initiated a practice of segregating music into distinct gender-defined patterns that favour male artists, instead of encouraging and fostering new female artists in the genre.
 This gender construct, perpetuated by the industry and embedded in the broader country music discourse, has served as a powerful exclusionary tool that has obscured and indeed limited the contributions of female artists.

-Funded by a two-year Insight Development Grant from the Social Sciences and Humanities Research Council of Canada, this project aims to raise awareness around issues of gender representation as they are shaped by and relate to country music identity and culture between 1944 and 2016.
-The proposed project will deconstruct the gender politics that have governed the genre, re-contextualize the discussion surrounding country music’s culture and identity and explore the ways in which it has dictated industry practices.
-In so doing, this project will discover the role that female artists have played in shaping country music culture and challenge the gender construct that underpins this narrative.
+Funded by a two-year Insight Development Grant from the Social Sciences and Humanities Research Council of Canada, this examined issues and raised awareness around gender representation as have been shaped by and relate to country music identity and culture between 1944 and 2016.
+The proposed project deconstructed the gender politics that have governed the genre, re-contextualized the discussion surrounding country music’s culture and identity and explored the ways in which it has dictated industry practices.
+In so doing, this project examined the role that female artists have long played in shaping country music culture and challenged the gender construct that underpins this narrative.
+Originally scheduled to conclude in 2020, the project was extended due to disruptions associated with the Covid-19 pandemic.

 Publications